PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 84

+setting triggers depend on need to use UNCalendarTrigger() or UNTimeIntervalTrigger(), the former set it on dateComponent, while the latter set it on how many time apart from now.

+remember to lock sreen when testing local notifications.
+/////
 SwiftUI Day 83

 .textContentType() tell iOS what data to expect and auto complete for that string, like url, emailAddress, name.